-Call Module requirements may apply regarding the cross-cutting dimensions, see Objectives, Scope, Target topics, Expected impact, Target TRLs and Project consortia in respective Call Modules in Chapter 8.
+Specific Call Module requirements may apply regarding the cross-cutting dimensions; see Objectives, Scope, Target topics, Expected impact, Target RDI approaches/TRLs and Project consortia in respective Call Modules in Chapter 8.

-The cross-cutting dimensions are an integral part of the CETPartnership and may need to be addressed in proposals.
+The cross-cutting dimensions are an integral part of the CETPartnership.
 They can be transition pathways, circularity, digitalisation as well as policy and social aspects and include different societal stakeholders and innovation ecosystems.
 Such a cross-sectoral and interdisciplinary approach can be structured in project design with the help of the Three-layer Research Model (see Section 1.2).

-Followings are aspects that can be considered to enable and accelerate the transition towards a net zero society in the CETPartnership:
+Following are aspects that can be considered to enable and accelerate the transition towards a net zero society in the CETPartnership: